Last Updated | September 25, 2022

 – For professionals

 Health apps are developed to help professionals keep an eye on patients’ health conditions and improve communication with them.
-Through medical apps, healthcare professionals get access to point-of-care tools that can help them with better decision-making and improving clinical outcomes.
+Through medical apps, healthcare professionals get access to point-of-care tools that can help them with better decision-making and improve clinical outcomes.
 The applications allow medical professionals and nurses to monitor a patient’s blood pressure, heart rate, and oxygen level without making an appointment.

 These apps also give nurses access to patient health records since there is a great impact of EHR in nursing practice.
 Keeping eye on records helps nursing staff monitor patient health.
 Moreover, medical apps provide professionals with features, such as end-to-end patient management, encrypted chats with patients, appointment management, and reports scanning and uploading.
 With other features like prescription advice and reminders, health apps enable medical professionals to remotely advise patients on testing and send them reminders to follow the prescriptions.